 Inverse correspondence analysis

-In correspondence analysis, rows and columns of a data matrix are depicted as points in low-dimensional space.
-The row and column profiles are approximated by minimizing the so-called weighted chi squared distance between the original profiles and their approximations, see or example, Greenacre (1984).
-In this paper, we will study the inverse correspondence analysis solution.
+In correspondence analysis (CA), rows and columns of a data matrix are depicted as points in low-dimensional space.
+The row and column profiles are approximated by minimizing the so-called weighted chi-squared distance between the original profiles and their approximations, see for example, [Theory and applications of correspondence analysis, Academic Press, New York, 1984].
+In this paper, we will study the inverse CA problem, that is, the possibilities for retrieving one or more data matrices from a low-dimensional CA solution.
 We will show that there exists a nonempty closed and bounded polyhedron of such matrices.
-We also present an algorithm to find the vertices of the polyhedron.
+We also present two algorithms to find the vertices of the polyhedron: an exact algorithm that finds all vertices and a heuristic approach for larger sized problems that will find some of the vertices.
 A proof that the maximum of the Pearson chi-squared statistic is attained at one of the vertices is given.
-In addition, it is discussed how extra equality constraints on some elements of the data matrix can be imposed on the inverse correspondence analysis problem.
+In addition, it is discussed how extra equality constraints on some elements of the data matrix can be imposed on the inverse CA problem.
 As a special case, we present a method for imposing integer restrictions on the data matrix as well.
-The approach to inverse correspondence analysis followed here is similar to the one employed by De Leeuw and Groenen (1997) in their inverse multidimensional scaling problem.
+The approach to inverse CA followed here is similar to the one employed by De Leeuw and Groenen [J. Classification 14 (1997) 3] in their inverse multidimensional scaling problem.